-Table 139.
-Displaying Unexpected Resources

-Unexpected resources are displayed in views because: Page: Status of a resource is shown as unknown.
-366 Status of an existing resource is not unknown.
-366 Status of a nonexistent resource is not unknown.
-367 Unexpected aggregate resources are in views.
-368
+Table 141.
+Displaying Unexpected Resources Unexpected resources are displayed in views because Page Status of a resource is shown as unknown .
+"Status of the resource Is shown as unknown" on page 354 Status of an existing resource is not unknown .
+"Status of an existing resource is not unknown" on page 354 Status of a nonexistent resource is not unknown .
+"Status of a nonexistent resource is not unknown" on page 354 Unexpected aggregate resources are in views.
+"Unexpected aggregate resources in views" on page 355